-To identify all tested individuals with elevated blood lead levels (EBLL).
+To identify all tested individuals with blood lead levels (BLLs) at or above the blood lead reference value (BLRV).

-To identify the sources of lead exposure for individuals with EBLL and to identify, notify, and evaluate others who may be at risk from those sources.
+To identify the sources of lead exposure for individuals and to identify, notify, and evaluate others who may be at risk from those sources.

-To ensure that individuals with EBLL receive proper medical management, including follow-up, until their blood lead concentration drops to acceptable levels.
+To ensure that individuals with BLLs at or above the BLRV receive proper medical management, including follow-up, until their blood lead concentration drops below the BLRV.

 To ensure that adequate environmental follow-up occurs, to reduce or eliminate the risk of further lead exposure from identified sources for the affected child and any family members, playmates, etc. who could also be exposed to the same source.